 *My favorite coaching book: Finding the Winning Edge by Bill Walsh.
 This book was indispensable when I was coaching professionally.
 A hundred brilliant nuggets buried within all the detail.
-Walsh organizes his thinking about creating a successful professional organization with as much depth as Drucker.
+Walsh organizes his thinking about creating a successful professional organization with as much depth as Peter Drucker.
 And that is tough to do.

 Legacy Fascinating look at the culture and success story of New Zealand’s All Blacks.

 *Most people would recommend Flow, which is very good, but also dense and hard to get through.
 The ideas in Flow are spot on, however, and so I recommend a wonderful, but lesser known book by the same author called Finding Flow.
 Finding Flow, written for the non-academic, describes flow well and how to find it in life as well as sports.

 Flow works well with Peak–the ideas in combination are useful for designing the right level of challenge for each of your athletes.

 *I highly recommend Antifragile: Things that Gain from Disorder by Taleb.